 Before moving to more advanced procedures, we often start with conservative care.
 Physical therapy is a cornerstone of treatment, helping you build strength in your core and back muscles, which provides better support for your spine.
 A therapist can also teach you stretches and exercises to improve flexibility and posture, which can ease pressure on your spinal nerves.
 At home, simple things can make a difference.
 Using a heating pad can soothe aching muscles, while a cold pack can help reduce inflammation and swelling.
 These foundational steps can significantly reduce pain and are often combined with other treatments for the best results.

-Injections and Nerve Blocks for Relief
+Can Injections and Nerve Blocks Help?

 When pain persists, targeted injections can offer powerful relief.
 An epidural steroid injection is a common and effective option.
 This procedure involves delivering anti-inflammatory medication directly into the space around the compressed nerves in your spine.
 By reducing swelling and irritation right at the source, these injections can calm nerve pain in your back, legs, or neck.
 Other procedures, like facet joint injections, can also diagnose and treat pain coming from the small joints along your spine.
 These minimally invasive treatments can provide enough relief to help you get back to physical therapy and your daily activities more comfortably.